 The committee decided to add a third colour, blue, to the flag.
 Initially, the committee approved a design that featured the now famous blue triangle on the left side of the Czech Republic flag.

 However, disputes continued, and eventually, it was decided to adopt the version with the top of the blue triangle reaching the middle of the flag.
 This momentous event occurred on 30 March 1920; however, in 1939, the flag was banned by the Nazis.
-It wasn’t until 1945 that the flag was used again, and that’s how the Czech Republic flag has survived to this day.
+It wasn’t until 1945 that the flag was used again, and that’s how the Czech Republic flag has survived.

 Meaning of the Colours and the Triangle on the Czech Republic Flag

-There are several versions that explain the meaning of the colours of the Czech Republic flag.
-The popular saying is that white is the colour of Bohemia, and it signifies purity, while the colour red represents the blood of the patriots who fought for the freedom of their land, and blue represents the cloudless sky.
+Several versions explain the meaning of the colours of the Czech Republic flag.
+The famous saying is that white is the colour of Bohemia, and it signifies purity; red represents the blood of the patriots who fought for the freedom of their land, and blue represents the cloudless sky.

 Another version suggests that the white refers to the diplomatic and honest nature of the Czech Republic people.
-As for the red, it stands for the courage of the nation, and the blue refers to the Moravia state in other stories; it signifies vigilance, loyalty, and reality.
+The red stands for the nation’s courage, and the blue, in other stories, refers to the Moravia state; it signifies vigilance, loyalty, and reality.

 Top Sightseeing in the Czech Republic

 The Czech Republic is one of the swiftest developing countries in Europe.
-Alongside modern technology and architecture, its history has always been rich and fascinating.
+Its history has always been rich and fascinating alongside modern technology and architecture.
 Much of the Czech heritage was created centuries ago and continues to inspire and impress us today.

 Within the relatively small territory of the Czech Republic, you can find dozens of beautiful castles and cathedrals, picturesque natural attractions, spa towns with healing springs and, of course, the tastiest beer in Eastern Europe.